0xPolygon/polygon-docs/docs/cdk/get-started/deploy-validium/node/run-node-services.md

 ## Run the DAC

-Open a new terminal window and run the following command.
+Navigate to the `cdk-data-availability` directory and run the following command.

 ```bash
 cd ~/cdk-validium/cdk-data-availability